 One of the top things to do in Hawaii is drive the Road to Hana Maui.

-The centuries-old path is dotted with spectacular scenery, rustic towns and plenty of Hawaiian culture.
-Fill the car up with gas, pack a picnic lunch and hit the road to discover the “Highway to Heaven.”
+The centuries-old path is dotted with spectacular scenery, rustic towns, and plenty of Hawaiian culture.
+Fill the car up with gas, pack a picnic lunch, and hit the road to discover the Road to Hana stops on “Highway to Heaven.”

 Location: Mile Marker #2